2015 Pacific Games

-The 2015 Pacific Games, also known as Port Moresby 2015 or POM 2015, was held in Port Moresby, Papua New Guinea, from 4 to 18 July 2015.
+The 2015 Pacific Games (2015 Pasifik Gems), officially the XV Pacific Games and also known as Port Moresby 2015 or POM 2015, was held in Port Moresby, Papua New Guinea, from 4 to 18 July 2015.
 It was the fifteenth staging of the Pacific Games as well as the third to be hosted in Port Moresby.

 More than 3,700 athletes from the 22 Pacific Games Associations plus first time entrants Australia and New Zealand, took part.
 With almost 300 sets of medals, the games featured 28 sports, 19 of which are on the 2016 Summer Olympics program.
 Only men's football was a straight qualifying event for Rio 2016.
 These sporting events took place in 14 venues in the host city.

 The host nation, Papua New Guinea, topped the medal table for only the second time, winning the most golds (88) and most medals overall (217).
 New Caledonia finished second making it only the third time the French territory had failed to place first.
 Tahiti finished third.
 Tuvalu won its first ever gold medal at the games, and the debuting teams from Australia and New Zealand won their first Pacific Games medals including gold.